ast-grep/langs/README.md

 ### `scripts/setup`

 A postinstall script to setup parser dynamic library for the `@ast-grep/lang-*` packages.
-If there is prebuild available, it will copy the dynamic library according to the platform and architecture.
+If there is prebuild available, it does nothing.
 If there is no prebuild available, it will build the dynamic library from the tree-sitter grammar files.